-- 7.4 Downgrading- Any application for downgrading must be made in writing to the National Chairman with due reason and supported by documentary evidence (i.e.: score sheets, medical statements, etc.) that will help the Chairman to reach a decision.
-If, upon being downgraded, a competitor shoots a higher grade score, they will be automatically upgraded. - 7.5 Proof of Grade- The National Grading Register is the only proof of grading accepted.
-The National Grading Register will eventually be available on the National website. - 7.6 Nominating to a Higher Grade- A shooter can elect to shoot in a higher grade for a match, provided nomination is made prior to the commencement of the match, and there are a minimum of three shooters already competing in the higher grade.

-7.7 Grades- The NRA grading system is based on percentages of a score.
-For the sake of convenience, the following grades are based on those percentages as applied to a 30 shot score in the 2 matches applicable to this Rule Book.
-The grade titles also have been simplified to a letter in brackets (e.g.; Sharpshooter (A)).
-A score shot on a 25yd/m Range using the reduced B6a target for slowfire is graded the same as a score shot on a 50yd/m Range.
+- 7.6 Nominating to a higher Grade- A shooter can elect to shoot in a higher grade for a match, provided nomination is made prior to the commencement of the match, and there are a minimum of three shooters already competing in the higher grade. - 7.7 Grades- the NRA grading system is based on percentages of a score, for the sake of convenience the following grades are based on those percentages as applied to a 30 shot score in the 2 matches applicable to this rulebook.
+The grade titles also have been simplifies to a letter in brackets (eg; Sharpshooter (A)).